Bank of America ATM Took My Card and Money

 Bank of America ATM: What to Do if Your Card and Money Are Not Dispensed

-Using an ATM is a convenient way to withdraw cash and manage your finances.
+An ATM is a convenient way to withdraw cash and manage your finances.
 However, unexpected situations can occur, such as an ATM failing to dispense your card and money.
-In this article, we will address what steps you can take if a Bank of America ATM fails to release your card and the money you requested.
-By following these guidelines, you can resolve the issue efficiently and safeguard your funds.
+In this article, we will address the steps you can take if a Bank of America ATM fails to release your card and the requested money.
+Following these guidelines can resolve the issue efficiently and safeguard your funds.

 Remain Calm and Assess the Situation

 Discovering that an ATM has taken your card and not dispensed your money can be frustrating and concerning.
 However, it is crucial to remain calm and focused.
 Take a moment to verify whether the transaction has indeed been completed or if there was a malfunction in the ATM.
-Sometimes, there might be a delay in the cash being dispensed, so wait for a reasonable amount of time before taking any further steps.
+Sometimes, there might be a delay in dispensing cash, so wait a reasonable amount of time before taking further steps.

 Contact Bank of America Customer Service Immediately

-As soon as you realize that the ATM has not released your card and money, contact Bank of America’s customer service helpline.
+When you realize the ATM has not released your card and money, contact Bank of America’s customer service helpline.
 They are available 24/7 and will guide you through the necessary steps to resolve the issue.
-Provide them with all the relevant details, including the location, time of the transaction, and the amount you attempted to withdraw.
+Please provide them with all the relevant details, including the location, transaction time, and the amount you attempted to withdraw.
 This information will assist in their investigation and help expedite the resolution process.

 Related: ATM Transaction Errors and Dispute Resolution